MCFpy/mcf/docs/source/index.rst

 Modified Causal Forests
 =======================

 Welcome to the documentation of **mcf**, the Python package implementing the Modified Causal Forest introduced by `Lechner (2019) <https://doi.org/10.48550/arXiv.1812.09487>`_.
 This package allows you to estimate heterogeneous treatment effects for binary and multiple treatments from experimental or observational data.
-Additionally, **mcf** offers the capability to learn optimal policy allocations based on decision trees.
+Additionally, mcf offers the capability to learn optimal policy allocations based on decision trees.

 If you're new to the **mcf** package, we recommend following these steps:

-- `Installation Guide`_: Learn how to install **mcf** on your system.
+- `Installation Guide`_: Learn how to install mcf on your system.
-- `Usage Example`_: Explore a simple example to quickly understand how to apply **mcf** to your data.
+- `Usage Example`_: Explore a simple example to quickly understand how to apply mcf to your data.
-- :doc:`getting_started`: Dive into a more detailed example to get a better feel for working with **mcf**.
+- :doc:`getting_started`: Dive into a more detailed example to get a better feel for working with mcf.

 For those seeking further information:

-- The :doc:`user_guide` offers explanations on additional features of the **mcf** package.
+- The :doc:`user_guide` offers explanations on additional features of the mcf package.
-- Check out the :doc:`python_api` for details on interacting with the **mcf** package.
+- Check out the :doc:`python_api` for details on interacting with the mcf package.
 - The :doc:`algorithm_reference` provides a technical description of the methods used in the package.

 Installation Guide
 ------------------

-The current version of **mcf** is compatible with Python **3.11**.
-You can install **mcf** from PyPI using:
+The current version of **mcf** is compatible with **Python 3.11**.
+You can install mcf from PyPI using:

 .. code-block:: bash

     pip install mcf

 For a smoother experience and to avoid conflicts with other packages, we strongly recommend using a virtual environment based on **conda**.
-First install **conda** as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__.
+First install conda as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__.
 Next follow the steps below in your Anaconda Prompt (Windows) or terminal (macOS and Linux):

 1. Set up and activate a conda environment named *mcf-env*: